tc39/notes/es7/2016-11/nov-29.md

 BT: Also this will make . match astral characters even for non-Unicode regexps

-MB: correction: no, it won’t
+MB: correction: no, it won't

 DE: and by "matches" you mean matches a single code unit, not the code point like the Unicode mode does